 - Patients who have experienced a mild TBI have a twice as high risk of suicide than individuals without mild TBI.
-Patients with mild TBI also appear to have a higher risk of suicide attempt and suicidal ideation.1 - History of mild TBI is associated with a higher risk of suicidal ideation and suicide attempt.2 - It should be noted that research is limited on suicidality following TBI among minoritized groups, though recent research has found significant differences across racial/ethnic groups in suicide rates in Service Members self-identifying as Amercian Indian/Alaska Native and "Other" who had a history of TBI.2 - History of moderate to severe TBI is associated with an increased risk for suicide by firearm.
+Patients with mild TBI also appear to have a higher risk of suicide attempt and suicidal ideation. - History of mild TBI is associated with a higher risk of suicidal ideation and suicide attempt. - History of moderate to severe TBI is associated with an increased risk for suicide by firearm.